wathnai/Exploratory_Data_Analysis/README.md

  Tidy_Data.R save the original data set in a new data set called df

- The following script in R use this df dataset to plot the different graphics
+ The following scripts (plot1.R plot2.R, etc..) use this "df" dataset to plot the different graphics